 In 2015, the College Human Medicine introduced the Division of Public Health, a governing division encompassing four units: the Master of Public Health degree, Flint Research, Flint Pediatric Public Health Initiative, and the Institute for Health Policy.
 The introduction of the Division of Public Health allowed for the creation of the Flint Research and Flint Pediatric Public Health Initiative units.
-Shortly thereafter, the Master of Public Health degree moved their administrative offices to Flint where they are housed in the old Flint Journal Building along with the public health researchers, a division of the School of Social Work’s FAME (Fostering Academics, Mentoring Excellence) program, and a number of Flint-based MD students.
+Shortly thereafter, the Master of Public Health degree moved their administrative offices to Flint where they were housed in the old Flint Journal Building along with the public health researchers, a division of the School of Social Work’s FAME (Fostering Academics, Mentoring Excellence) program, and a number of Flint-based MD students.
 Currently, the Master of Public Health administrative office is located in the Capitol Theatre building in downtown Flint.

-Our students come from a variety of academic backgrounds including:
+Our students come from a variety of academic backgrounds: